 The Nissan LEAF is an all-electric or battery electric vehicle, and one of the most popular EVs available on the market today.
 New models of the Nissan LEAF have an impressive 150 to 226 mile driving range and can easily charge overnight with the right home Nissan LEAF charger.
-Review these simple step-by-step instructions to find out how to charge a Nissan LEAF:
+Every Nissan driver needs to review these simple step-by-step instructions to find out how to charge a Nissan LEAF:

 Level 1 chargers come standard with your Nissan LEAF and use household 120V outlets.
 They replenish at a slow rate of 3-5 miles of range per hour, so many drivers choose to upgrade to a Level 2 home EV charger like the JuiceBox.
 The JuiceBox smart EV charger uses a 240 volt outlet and charges up to 9 times faster, giving you 12-60 miles of range per hour.

 Outside of the home, at your workplace, nearby grocery store, or a parking garage, you may have access to a Level 2 commercial charger like the JuiceBox Pro or a Level 3 DC fast charger such as the JuicePump.
 Apps like PlugShare, Google Maps, EVmatch or AmpUp can help with locating public charging stations.

 Electric vehicles like the Nissan LEAF need to be powered down before charging can begin.
 This is no different than a conventional vehicle, which must be turned off before filling the gas tank.
 The Nissan LEAF won’t let you charge when it is turned on, making this step an easy one to remember!